h1z1/internetshitlist/ublock/cbc.md

 Long overdue this site got reeeled in.
 The amount of tracking on it is retarded for being a national broadcaster

+Dec 10 2021 -  Update: CBC has once again changed their site.
+It is physically exhausting trying to track how much garbage they've loaded onto it.
+What started out as following a single company turned into shell companies and LLC's linked back to Sorros funding.
+Chatham Asset Management LLC is a _facinating_ trail of blood.. er money to follow.

-It changed post covid.
-They take an extremely agressive posture against the public.
+They still take an extremely agressive posture against the public.
+Main homepage is a massive 2MB without media and without external libraries.
+That is just the index.
+Much of that is a cluster fuck of json.

+ While I'm glad they've turned it into less of a giant pile of Mooseshit, it still remains a sad example of media in Canada.

 uMatrix is technically "deprecated" though still preferred..